 Final WSU Approval

-After the Vice Provost of International Programs approves the agreement, International Programs in consultation with OGRD and the Office of Business and Finance determines appropriate final University approvals.
+After the Vice Provost of International Programs approves the agreement, International Programs in consultation with OGRD and the Office of Finance and Administration determines appropriate final University approvals.

 The President or his or her designee approves MOUs.
 The Provost or his or her designee approves IAs.